-Please note that you may be requested to provide your income statement, statement of cash flows, statement of owner’s equity, and trial balances to support and/or verify the information on your balance sheet.
+Please note that you may be requested to provide your income statement, statement of cash flows, statement of owner’s equity, and trial balances to support or verify the information on your balance sheet.

 If you utilize a bond to meet your minimum financial condition, please submit a copy of the bond renewal confirmation from the insurance company to the Securities Division.

-If your firm manages a private fund, you are required to submit a copy of your annual fund audit to the Securities Division within 120 days after your fiscal year end.
+If your firm manages a private fund, for each fund you are required to submit a copy of your annual fund audit to the Securities Division within 120 days after your fiscal year end.
 Please see WAC 460-24A-060 and WAC 460-24A-107.

-Investment advisers who fail to file the required documents within the due dates following their fiscal year end can expect to be referred for administrative action, which may include suspension or revocation of your license and fines.
+Investment advisers who fail to file the required documents within the due dates following their fiscal year end can expect to be referred to the Enforcement Unit for administrative action, which may include suspension or revocation of your license and fines.